-Your super might be subject to tax at three stages; when contributions go into your account, on investment earnings in your account and when you withdraw your money.
+Your super might be subject to tax at three stages: when contributions go into your account, on any investment earnings made in your account, and when you withdraw your money.

 - Compulsory SG contributions made by your employer